neochiken/Merethic/README.md

 3. Do not expect a 100% polished, well-balanced and "perfect" experience.
 I am a 1-person dev team and expecting more from me than you would from AAA game studios is insanity.

-4. We're modding a nearly 13 year old game here, please temper your expectations some.
+4. We're modding a nearly 14 year old game here, please temper your expectations some.

 5. I won't have a specific area for suggestions for mods to add.
-I have one for WoD and from what I've seen there and in other modlist situations is that people suggest mods that don't fit a lists theme or generally "bad" mods and then feel as if they're ignored or get annoyed when we say "won't add this".
+I used to have one and from what I've seen there and in other modlist situations is that people suggest mods that don't fit a lists theme or generally "bad" mods and then feel as if they're ignored or get annoyed when we say "won't add this".

 # Hardware Requirements